flesueur/mi-lxc/README.md

 This is not ideal but is currently needed.
 An [issue](https://github.com/flesueur/mi-lxc/issues/9) is opened on the topic but it is not currently planned.

 # How to extend

+The address space is explained in `MI-IANA.txt` and the global topology is defined in `global.json`.
+It describes:

+* masters, in the `masters/` subfolder (currently a Debian Buster and an Alpine Linux)
+* groups of hosts, typically AS interconnected with BGP

+Groups of hosts are described through:

+* group templates in `templates/groups`, which typically provides a `as-bgp.json` template to setup an AS
+* enriched with specifications in `groups/<groupname>/local.json`

+Finally, hosts are described and provisonned through:

+* host templates in `templates/hosts/<family>/<template>/provision.sh`, which typically provide templates for BGP routers, mail servers, mail clients, ...
+* specific scripts for a given host in `groups/<groupname>/<hostname>/provision.sh`

-The topology is described in `setup.json` and the address space in `MI-IANA.txt`.
-You can either extend an existing AS (typically, Target) or create a new AS.
-In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number (all BGP-related configuration is specified in `setup.json`)
+To extend it, you can either extend an existing AS (typically, Target) or create a new AS.
+In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number (all BGP-related configuration is specified in `global.json`)

 # License
 This software is licensed under AGPLv3 : you can freely reuse it as long as you write you use it and you redistribute your modifications.
 Special licenses with (even) more liberties for public teaching activities can be discussed.